Layering for Comfort and Safety

 Insulating layers are available in three varieties.
 Windbreakers are very lightweight, and can increase the warmth of layering systems, but have little insulation.
 Shelled fleece garments combine the wind and water protection of a windbreaker with an inner layer of fleece for warmth.
 Fleece garments, made of 100% polyester, are ideal insulators.
 Fleece is soft, lightweight, and has a high warmth-to-weight ratio.
 Even better, fleece doesn't absorb water, dries quickly, and stays warm, even when wet, making it an exceptional thermal midlayer.
 It doesn't itch or chafe, so you can wear it next to your skin.
 It's washable and shrink-proof.

 A miracle fabric?
 Almost.
 Fleece is not windproof or waterproof.
 However, some fleece fabrics are now produced with coatings or laminates, such as Polartec Windbloc®, that make garments windproof for added warmth.
 Others, like Polartec Wind Pro, are made with a tighter weave to block wind penetration.
 Shelled jackets combine the benefits of windbreakers and fleece.
 They provide protection from wind and water, and provide warmth.
-They have style, too, which makes them both popular and useful boating garments and casual wear.
+They are stylish, too, which makes them both popular and useful boating garments and casual wear.
 The insulating inner layer is usually fleece and the outer "shell" is usually nylon treated to reduce wind penetration and repel water.

 The outside layer keeps water and cold air out of the inner insulating layers, and aids them in preserving the temperate microclimate inside your layering system.
 Your choice of an appropriate exterior layer depends on whether or not rain, snow, spray, or wind is a factor.
 Stopping wind penetration is relatively simple with the use of a tightly woven material, a coated fabric or a fabric with a wind blocking membrane.
 Stopping moisture is far more complicated.